payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 This design emphasizes **low latency, partial observability**, and **fast temporal dynamics**, making it particularly sensitive to high-frequency control oscillations.

+The environment uses a combination of internally defined physical simulation parameters and externally configurable experiment parameters.
+Core optical and atmospheric simulation parameters are initialized within the environment implementation to ensure physical consistency, while a subset of parameters (e.g., atmospheric regime, turbulence strength, and control dimensionality) is exposed through the argument files for controlled experimentation.

 ---

 ## Directory Structure